Calculate the heat loads.

 • freezing: .44 .35Latent heat: 144 54

 If you have the real numbers for your particular product, use them.
-If not, try to develop these numbers or get them from your supplier of the system if possible.
-You can use water and you will be safe, but you will also be overstating the loads if you are freezing.
+If not, try to develop these numbers or get them from your system supplier if possible.
+You can use water, and you will be safe, but you will also be overstating the loads if you are freezing.

 An example: